FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-header-navigation.md

 `container-[direction]-[group name]`

-As shown in the example below, we define 4 `div's`.
+As shown in the example below, we define 4 `div`s.
 One for each slot in the "Bike" Group.

 ```html
 <style>